 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #WholeBlends #CollectiveBias

-As I’ve mentioned a few times recently headbands are one of my go-to ways for taming my hair for all the outdoor fun that comes along in the spring and summer.
-I’ve been making a few headbands to beef up my arsenal and today I’m sharing my newest- the knotted headband.
+As I’ve mentioned a few times recently headbands are one of my go-to ways for taming my hair for the outdoor fun that comes along in the spring.
+I’ve been making a few headbands to beef up my arsenal and today I’m sharing my newest- the knotted turban-style headband.

 To make your own you will need: